sholiday/Unofficial-Waterloo-USA-Intern-Guide/README.markdown

 Its useful for the visa.

 CECS and CDS/AIPT (now Cultural Vistas) will guide you through the process.
-If you have questions ask the awesome Cathy Stein.
+If you have questions ask the awesome Cathy Stein (<cestein@uwaterloo.ca>).
 She's amazing.

 ## <a name="Roommates"></a> Roommates
-Chances are you're going to want to split an apartment.
+It's easier (and cheaper) to find a place for 3 or 4 people than it is to for a single person for a 4-month lease.

 Contact your company and try to get emails of other Waterloo students going down the same time as you.

 Contact them and ask them to meet up somewhere in Waterloo for dinner.